seanpm2001/AI2001/README.md

 AI2001 is a free, libre and open source Artificial Intelligence data set and software engine.

-AI2001 is early in dev elopment, and is not ready yet.
+AI2001 is early in development, and is not ready yet.

 ***